elexis/elexis-environment/ssl.md

 A certificate (consisting of two files `certificate.crt`, containing the public and `certificate.key` , containing the private key) is the technological requirement for providing encrypted (not readable by others) communication.

 Certificates are bound to hostnames.
-That is, if this server's name is `ee.praxismustermann.ch` we have to acquire an SSL certificate for this hostname.
+That is, if this server's name is `ee.demopraxis.ch` we have to acquire an SSL certificate for this hostname.

 There exist several [types](https://aboutssl.org/type-of-ssl/) of certificates.
 Cost and effort to acquire one differ.